-A new post has been long overdue, but I managed to stumble upon a very nice and helpful physicist.
+A new post has been long overdue, but I managed to stumble upon a very nice and helpful physicist going by the name CoagulationZed on Reddit.
 I first heard him speak during a livestreamed debate between him and a pseudo-scientist.
 His cogent and impressive debating skill impressed me enough to contact him and ask for pointers on improving in discourse.
 While I was at it I couldn’t let the chance slip to find out if he knew any late bloomers.
 Here is his reply:

 Re: Late Bloomers